Selling Eggs as a Business on the Homestead

 Try using brown cardboard cartons that are biodegradable instead of the bright pink and blue Styrofoam ones that come from your local grocery store.
 You may have to purchase the new cartons, but they aren’t that expensive.
 The key to selling eggs is getting your eggs and packaging right, and then you can move onto your target market, which we’ll get to next.

 Just remember people want to purchase your eggs because they are homegrown and different from the store.
 While most of your customers won’t care, your higher-end customers won’t want to receive eggs in store containers.
 They’ll want to see that it came directly from your farm.
-Marketing and branding is everything!
+Marketing and branding are everything!

 Marketing Your Egg Business